githubedward/comments-app/README.md

 # Comment Application - Coding Challenge

-> A simple app that displays all comments retrieve from a server, add a comment, and deletes a comment
+> A simple app that displays all comments retrieved from a server.
+User can also add a comment and deletes a comment.

 ### Clone